Who We Are

 - Jersey Field Squadron (Militia): St Helier and St Peter Port.

-The Regiment is part of 12 (Force Support) Engineer Group based in RAF Wittering and we provide the Group with an organic Combat Engineer capability.
-To develop and maintain this capability the Regiment trains alongside the Tidworth based Combat Engineer Regiments of 25 (Close Support) Engineer Group.
-As with the majority of Royal Engineer units The Royal Monmouthshire Royal Engineers (Militia) is now under the command of 8 Engineer Brigade, part of Force Troops Command.
+The Regiment is part of 25 (Close Support) Engineer Group based in Bulford which sits under the command of 3 UK Division, we provide the Group with an organic Combat Engineer capability.
+To develop and maintain this capability the Regiment trains alongside Regular Combat Engineer Regiments and supports them on exercises and operational deployments when called upon.

-Established for 466 Reservists, Regulars and Civilians The Royal Monmouthshire Royal Engineers (Militia) employs people with a wide range of skills and from a variety of backgrounds.
+Established for 511 Reservists and Regulars The Royal Monmouthshire Royal Engineers (Militia) employs people with a wide range of skills and from a variety of backgrounds.
 Our aim is to make the Army Reserve experience as challenging, diverse and rewarding as possible.